abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 ### Specifying Re-occurring Measurements
 There are two locations for specifying the re-occuring measurements.
 The options are in the MetricDefinition resource or the MetricReportDefinition resource.

 When specified in the MetricDefinition resource, there is a single SensingInterval property.

 '''
 	"SensingInterval": "PT0.001S",
 '''

 When specified in the MetricReportDefinition resource, the re-occurence property is placed in the RecurranceInterval property within the Schedule object.
-The Lifetime property specifies "the time after provisioning when the schedule as a whole expires." - it is one the Schedule object properties used to control a schedule (see Schedule_v1.xml)
+The Lifetime property within the Schedule object is used to control a schedule.
+The property specifies "the time after provisioning when the schedule as a whole expires" (see Schedule_v1.xml).

 ```
 	"Schedule": {